Yvonne27Jin/yvonne27jin.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hey!
+I am **{{ site.author.name }}** :wave:,<br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Yvonne's interest lies at the intersection of data analysis and social science.
+She is now interested in computational social sciences, specifially in quantifying behavioural irrationality and opinion change, both on the individual level and societal level.
+She loves diving deeper into evidence-driven policymaking and how to make informed decisions that can effectively benefit society.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Psychological Research Skills" source=site.data.psychological-research-skills %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}
-{% include about/skills.html title="Psychological Research Skills" source=site.data.psychological-research-skills %}

 </div>

 <div class="row">